ekg/livecode/THEWAY.md

 **Important Note for Language Models:**
 When providing live coding assistance, focus solely on delivering the code changes without explanations or justifications.
 In a live performance context, speed and conciseness are essential - provide only the necessary code edits and nothing more.

+Extra bonus note: DO NOT PUT SPACES WITHIN `do ...` blocks!
+This makes it impossible to run them in one go.